 When someone uses a copyrighted work without permission, this is known as infringement.
-While infringement is a violation of the law, in all but the most extreme cases infringement is a violation of civil, rather than criminal, law.
-(I.e. Someone who infringes on copyright is far more likely to be sued by the copyright holder -- the person(s) or organization that owns the copyright of a work -- than to be arrested by law enforcement.
+While infringement is a violation of the law, in all but the most extreme cases infringement is a violation of civil law, rather than criminal.
+In other words, someone who infringes on copyright is far more likely to be sued by the copyright holder -- the person(s) or organization that owns the copyright of a work -- than to be arrested by law enforcement.

 See the Legal Notices section of this guide for more information.